+- Forecasting

-Dealing with ad-hoc requests
+- Dealing with ad-hoc requests

-Quick stats Who should lead the AI strategy: Finance & IT combined Top three benefits of AI investment: 1) Efficiency 2) Better accuracy 3) Competitive advantage Average tech project time to value: 3-4 years Self-reporting availability: Limited to power users Time to complete period end close: 1-5 days Data processing frequency: Weekly

-(x)

-Reporting
+- Reporting

-(~)

-$\langle \cdot \rangle$

-Data

-Communicating internally
+Quick stats

+Who should lead the Al strategy: Finance & IT combined

+Top three benefits of Al investment:
-Hong Kong respondents were quick to tick multiple challenges when asked, scoring higher than the global averages on most of the presented challenges across several questions.
-Given how far ahead they are on things like AI adoption and reporting and forecasting it could be that they've just seen and addressed many of the challenges presented along their journey.

-Hong Kong respondents reported data quality and reliability as the top obstacle to using financial data and analytics to make decisions followed by budget constraints for investing

-28% of Hong Kong respondents said AI was extensively integrated into various financial processes compared to the global average of 17%.
+1) Efficiency 2) Better accuracy 3) Competitive advantage Average tech project time to value: 3-4 years Self-reporting availability: Limited to power users Time to complete period end close: 1-5 days Data processing frequency: Weekly Challenges Hong Kong respondents were quick to tick multiple challenges when asked, scoring higher than the global averages on most of the presented challenges across several questions.
+Given how far ahead they are on things like Al adoption and reporting and forecasting it could be that they've just seen and addressed many of the challenges presented along their journey.
+Hong Kong respondents reported data quality and reliability as the top obstacle to using financial data and analytics to make decisions followed by budget constraints for investing in analytics solutions and skills and training.
+Al and technology 28% of Hong Kong respondents said AI was extensively integrated into various financial processes compared to the global average of 17%.
 Another 56% said Al was being used in some areas of financial operations.
-This means 84% of respondents are using Al in some way.
-The top barriers preventing greater adoption of AI in financial management for Hong Kong was Budget constraints for AI implementation (58%), lack of understanding of expertise in Al technologies (56%) and concerns about data privacy and security (46%).
-When asked which areas of the business have been most impacted by digital transformation efforts, Hong Kong respondents ticked all potential options at a higher rate than the global average.
-The area they reported at the highest rate was data Region: United States Using relevant responses, we've calculated where companies in the US stacked up against other surveyed regions
+This means 84% of respondents are using AI in some way, well above the global average of 62%.
+The top barriers preventing greater adoption of AI in financial management for Hong Kong was budget constraints for AI implementation (58%), lack of understanding of expertise in Al technologies (56%) and concerns about data privacy and security (46%).
+Priorities When asked which areas of the business have been most impacted by digital transformation efforts, Hong Kong respondents ticked all potential options at a higher rate than the global average.
+The area they reported at the highest rate was data analytics and business intelligence.
+Region: Scandinavia Using relevant responses, we've calculated where companies in the Scandinavian region stacked up against eight other surveyed regions Al Usage Rank